Microlocal Analysis of Quantum Fields on Curved Spacetimes: Quasi-free states on curved spacetimes

-\subsubsection{The case of real fields}
+\subsection{The case of real fields}

 For comparison with the literature, let us briefly explain the framework for {\em real }Klein-Gordon fields.
-Let $P$ be a {\em real} Klein-Gordon operator, ie such that $\overline{Pu}= P\overline{u}$.
-Clearly $G_{\rm ret/adv}$ and hence $G$ are also real operators.
+Let $P$ be a {\em real} Klein-Gordon operator, i.e. such that $\overline{Pu}= P\overline{u}$.
+Clearly, $G_{\rm ret/adv}$ and hence $G$ are also real operators.